mratanusarkar/tickersnap/README.md

 Tickersnap provides streamlined access to comprehensive Indian stock market data from [www.tickertape.in](https://www.tickertape.in), enabling powerful financial analysis, automated screening, and market sentiment tracking.

-> [!NOTE]
-> USING THIS LIBRARY IS SAME AS USING SOME OF THE PUBLIC FEATURES OF THE TICKERTAPE WEBSITE OR APP (BUT IN A PYTHONIC WAY).
+## 📝 Responsible Use

 > [!IMPORTANT]
 > - This library heavily relies on the (unofficial) public APIs from Tickertape IN.
+> - Using this library is same as using some of the public features of the Tickertape website or app (but in a pythonic way).
 > - I am not affiliated with Tickertape or any stock exchange or financial services in any way.
-> - Tickertape has been my go to platform for stock analysis for like forever!
-> - and I am greatful to them for the work they do and tools they provide to the community!
+> - Tickertape has been my go to platform, and I am grateful for the work they do and tools they provide to the community!

 > [!WARNING]
 > - All results from this library are for **informational purposes only** and should not be considered as financial advice.